KorfLab/SABR/README.md

 chr2|gene-2|-|100-200,300-400,500-600|extra free text
 ```

 Example: The information field can contain another ftx.
-This is used within the
+A `~` is used to show
-bakeoff to attach an alignment to its original genomoic source.
+the 2nd ftx.
+This is used within the bakeoff to attach a genomic source to all
+of its alignments (an aligner may provide more than one alignment).

 ```
 chr1|gene-1|+|100-200,300-400,500-600|~chr1|gene-1|+|100-200,300-400,500-600|